 Then you’re off into buyer remorse, but assuming that’s properly handled you end up happy with your new car, and the cycle starts again.

 Now we know this, we can use it to find you a perfect-match web developer without getting bamboozled by sales people, or worn out by the process.
-And even if “not irritating potential suppliers” isn’t your number one issue, it keeps everyone sweet, protects your brand and makes the process run more smoothly and easily if you communicate well and act professionally.
+And even if “not irritating potential suppliers” isn’t your number one issue, if you communicate well and act professionally it keeps everyone sweet, protects your brand and makes the process run more smoothly and easily.
 Respect begets respect and makes everyone happy.

 Here’s my 7-step process to finding your perfect web provider.

 I’m going to go ahead and assume that you are in that woolly dissatisfied stage.

 1. Before you talk to any agencies, decide what you want

 It’s really important to think about what you want before getting blown around by agency salespeople.
 If you are not ahead of them, you’ll end up buying what they want.
 So let’s just take a moment.

 Start by asking “what triggered you into deciding you need a website?”
 Do you already have a website, and if so, what’s wrong with it?